 First, we need to mention how mouse and keyboard support has changed in iOS.

-The iPad series now has its own version of iOS called iPadOS.
+The iPad series now has its version of iOS called iPadOS.
 Apple has now integrated full mouse and keyboard support into the operating system.
-Which means you can have a proper mouse and keyboard experience on your tablet.
+This means you can have a proper mouse and keyboard experience on your tablet.

 That changes the equation when looking for an iPad keyboard, because you may want something that combines both a keyboard and a mouse.

 What to Look for in an iPad Keyboard

 What makes a keyboard a good choice for your iPad?
 That depends somewhat on what you need to use it for.

 If you need something that approximates the laptop experience, then you’ll need some sort of integrated keyboard case.
 However, these keyboard cases do represent some measure of compromise when it comes to comfort and typing experience.